wimblerobotics/Robotics_Book/book/chapters/brief_intro_to_bt.md

   * `Inverter` Inverts the ***Success*** / ***Failure*** status of the child node.

 Every node in the tree is backed by a piece of code.
-There are a set of general nodes provided by the BT library, and additional, navigation specific nodes provided by the `nav2` package, but you can also create your own nodes.
+There are a set of general nodes provided by the BT library, and additionally, navigation specific nodes provided by the `nav2` package, but you can also create your own BT nodes.
-To create your own nodes, you will need to write your own code to implement the behavior of the node, following rules for class inheritance and use some macros to register the node with the BT library.
+To do so, you will need to write your own code to implement the desired behavior, following rules for class inheritance and use some macros to register the BT node with the BT library.

 ## How Does a Behavior Tree Work?

-A node represents some kind of behavior.
+A BT node represents some kind of behavior.
 A node performs its behavior when it receives a signal called `tick`.
 Every time a node gets ticked, it should respond quickly with one of three states: `SUCCESS`, `FAILURE`, or `RUNNING`.
 Well, some nodes are not allowed to return all of those states, but we will get to that later.